 These tips will help to make sure that you have an enjoyable experience during your volunteer work.

-Gerard Place is always looking for warm and caring individuals to lend a hand to residents with childcare, High School Equivalency classes, life skill classes, job readiness training, and computer training.
+Gerard Place is always looking for warm and caring individuals to lend a hand to residents with High School Equivalency classes, life skill classes, job readiness training, and computer training.

 We also need volunteers to help at Food Distribution Programs.
 Would you like to help serve a hot Take Out Meal or organize items in our Food Pantry?

 Other ideas to help our families: cook a holiday meal, start a collection drive, bake treats for our families, help out with light gardening/outdoor tasks, designate a Friday Jeans Day, sponsor a field trip, and organize our storeroom.
 These initiatives could be perfect for a group effort.

 Regular scheduled volunteers will be required to read and sign our volunteer handbook and be fully vaccinated for COVID-19.
 There will be additional information at the time you volunteer.